Baseline-JS/baseline-webpage/README.md

 - ⚡️ Serverless
 - 💰 Cost friendly - only pay for what you use
 - 🌏 Fast and global CDN with Cloudfront
 - ✨ Automatic cache invalidation (1000 free per month - [check pricing](https://aws.amazon.com/cloudfront/pricing/))
 - 👉 Redirect HTTP to HTTPS
 - 🚀 Ready to use Bitbucket Pipeline and Github Action
 - ⌨️ Deploy from your local machine (optional)
 - 🤝 HTTP2 support
 - 🗜 Gzip and Brotli compression
-- 🏗 Modern tools Typescript, React, Serverless Framework, SCSS
+- 🏗 Modern tools Typescript, React, Serverless Framework
 - 🔐 HTTPS/TLS support
 - 💻 Team Collaboration - Great for a single developer or a whole team
 - 🥞 Perfect for a Jamstack